 Paul is currently commanding Regimental Combat Team 2, which has around 6000 Marines on its rolls.
 They will ultimately comprise half of the ground combat power for the 1st Marine Expeditionary Force (forward) when it arrives in country sometime this spring.
 Paul has developed into one of the finest combat commanders of his generation.
 His combat tour in Ramadi, Iraq where he commanded the 2nd Battalion 4th Marines (2/4) was a battle from the start, which has been documented in books by Bing West and Oliver North.
 He was hard pressed on several occasions, sustaining heavy casualties while inflicting much heavier losses on his attackers.
 Despite fighting virtually every day during his year in Ramadi he was able to restore city infrastructure, open local schools and he never shot an artillery round or ran tac air into the city.

-Paul and I are capable of having a serious professional conversation with each other but nobody who has seen the two of us together believes that.Paul and the 6000 or so of his closest friends here with him have a very tough road ahead of them.
+Paul and the 6000 or so of his closest friends here with him have a very tough road ahead of them.
 They are taking over towns which have been giving the British army fits over the past years while simultaneously taking on new areas under solid Taliban control.
 Paul has no intention of using the “penny packet” outpost system currently being used by allied forces in places like Musa Qala.
 He has no intention of allowing his main lines of communications (LOC’s) to be cut or dominated by the Taliban.
 He has no intention of leaving his maneuver battalions on FOB’s, nor does he plan to be on his for very much of the next year.
 He intends to find, fix and destroy every armed group operating in his AO so that he can get to the real mission assigned to him, which is to hold and build.
 Nobody knows how to use violence of action to take the fight to insurgents better than the Marines.

 Paul already has one of his maneuver battalions on deck, the 1st Battalion 2nd Marines (pronounce one/two in Marine speak), commanded by LtCol Mike Manning, a student of ours back when we were on the IOC staff.
 Mike and his battalion command group spend four to five days a week on operations with joint Marine/Afghan Army patrols, living and sleeping in the rough like traditional infantry.
 Two of his three rifle companies are out in the boonies at all times.
 They are not finding too many bad guys in the Naw Zad area, so they spend most of their time interacting with and helping out the local population.
 As I have said in the past, there are very few places in this country which do not welcome American infantry.
 The caveat is that the Afghans would prefer the Americans- or British or Canadian or Norwegians to hang around for a year or two to eradicate the conditions that drive the cycle of violence.
 One of the places I would not have expected to welcome the Marines would be Naw Zad because most of the farmers in that area have fought for or support the other side in this conflict.
 That makes little difference to the Marines who are more than willing to let bygones be bygones as long as everyone can get along.
 It is when the local villains decide not to play nice that the true difference between the Marine way of fighting and theirs becomes evident.